 For adventure lovers, you can also go horseback riding on the beach and even ride a camel.
 The area is also a popular whale watching area and I loved going whale watching in a sailing boat!
 Not only was it great to be out in a sailing boat, the whales were super close!
 There are also plenty of dolphins in the waters around Port Stephens and chances are good of spotting pods of dolphins swimming around.

 No matter what you like to do, you will have a great weekend getaway from Sydney at Port Stephens.

 Visit the world’s whitest sand beach in Jervis Bay

 3 hours south of Sydney – Contributed by Pauline, BeeLoved City

 Located 3 hours south of Sydney, Jervis Bay is an excellent destination for a weekend away in NSW.

 Nestled between 2 national parks, Booderee and Jervis Bay, the area is home to fantastic hikes, famous beaches and cute little towns where you can relax.

 The most popular thing to do in Jervis Bay is visiting Hyams Beach.
 It’s known as the world’s whitest sand beach (according to the Guinness book of records).
 This will be the highlight of your trip.
 The beach is so beautiful!

-But Jervis Bay is also home to many beaches that are just as pretty but not as crowded.
+But this area is also home to many beaches in Jervis Bay that are just as pretty, but not as crowded.
 The best way to discover them is to go on the White Sands walk from Vincentia.
 It’s a short walk but it packs a punch and you’ll get to discover Chinaman’s Beach, a true hidden gem!